 How to keep cool indoors

-Use fans and air conditioning
+Introduce fans and air conditioning

 Using a fan or air conditioner can be one of the quickest and easiest ways to lower the temperature in a room.
-A portable fan is a great way to introduce a cool breeze on a hot day, and can be placed in different rooms as your needs change during the day.
+A cooling fan is a great way to introduce a cool breeze on a hot day, and can be placed in different rooms as your needs change during the day.
 For larger spaces, or to keep rooms cool overnight, portable air conditioning units are an effective and quiet solution.

 For homes that heat up easily, consider fitting a ceiling fan.
 Available in a range of stylish designs you’ll find one to suit every home, from the more modern to more traditional.
-With a built in light fitting, they’re the perfect upgrade for existing lighting.
+With a built-in light fitting, they’re the perfect upgrade for existing lighting.